 To 'represent' or exemplify causality is to have a starting point, a template, an intuition on relevant and repetitive causal connections.
 However useful, legally exemplifying causality calls for a cautious approach: the 'right' causes should be linked to the 'right' effects.
 The caution is noteworthy because, as mentioned earlier, reality is causally complex: a cause can have several effects, several causes can converge into producing a single effect, an effect can itself be the cause to some other effect...
-Causal knowledge is therefore an issue of properly connecting or fitting together two or several events, the two obvious risks being that of underfitting (tying a cause to one specific effect or set of effects) and overfitting (where everything can be the potential cause of everything else).
+Causal knowledge is therefore an issue of properly connecting or fitting together two or several effect or set of effects) and overfitting (where everything can be the potential cause of everything else).
 Adequate causal knowledge no doubt lies midway between casual underdetermination (a) and causal overdetermination (b).